 While some of Skydio’s cinematic Skills may seem familiar to you, understand that no other drone flies like a Skydio.
 Most experienced drone-pilots are wary of autonomous flight modes due to fallible and unreliable obstacle avoidance, but thanks to 360 vision with no blind spots, reliable autonomous flight is now possible.

-Thanks to unique hardware design, vision system, and brilliant software, Skydio is able to build more advanced and useful Skills than any other drone maker.
+Thanks to unique hardware design, vision system, and brilliant software, Skydio is able to build more advanced and useful Skills than any other drone companies.
 The success of both 3D Scan and KeyFrame are direct reflection of Skydio’s investment and commitment to vision based autonomous flight.
 KeyFrame is an incredible tool for filmmakers and creators alike to design mind-bending shots, and let Skydio smoothly nail the shot with robotic precision.
 It’s an incredibly powerful tool for a $1099 drone that can be piloted with a phone.

 App + Controller - The end of stressful manual flight